 NCache for Azure provides a rich set of features for caching and managing Output Caching of Microsoft Azure.
 Below is a list of them:

 - Specify duration for Page Output: NCache for Azure allows you to specify a duration for which you want to cache ASP.NET page output.

 - Cache different versions of a page: NCache for Azure allows you to cache different versions of page depending on the various ASP.NET Output Cache directives such as VaryByParam,VaryByCustom, VaryByControl.
 Another version of page output is stored in distributed cache if a different param is received for a page request.

 - Cache different portions of a page: You can also specify only portions of the page instead of caching entire page.
 This is for situations where you cache only static portion of the page and leave the dynamic part which is rendered at runtime.

 - Implement Custom Hooks for ASP.NET Output Cache: NCache for Azure allows you to implement and register your custom hooks (interface) for page output.
 This is to attach some extended attributes to your page outputs such as NCache for Azure database dependencies, Tags, Groups, etc.

-As you have seen, distributed cache allows you to cache ASP.NET page outputs, which resolves your ASP.NET application issues with multiple load balanced Azure Web Roles.
-NCache for Azure ASP.NET Output Cache provider helps improve ASP.NET application performance scalability and reliability.
+As you have seen, distributed cache allows you to cache ASP.NET page outputs, which resolves your application issues with multiple load balanced Azure Web Roles.
+NCache is an Azure ASP.NET Output Cache provider which helps improve ASP.NET application performance scalability and reliability.